louisrubet/simplest-git-branching-model/README.md

    merge feature2 id:"Merge feature2" tag: "v1.1.0"
 ```

-## Merging hotfixes
+## Issues and hotfixes
-In this model hotfixes are treated as features.
+In this model, issues and hotfixes are treated the same way than features.

+## Naming
+* Naming dev branches, merges, commits, tags is up to your dev rules.
+* Names could include some issue ID from your Project Management Software.

 ## Complex feature treated by more than one developer
 * Still one branch per developer.